jmpaz/contextualize/README.md

     - `contextualize cat README.md --format xml` will print the wrapped contents of `README.md` to the console with XML format.
     - `contextualize cat contextualize/ dev/ README.md --format xml` will prepare file references for files in the `contextualize/` and `dev/` directories and `README.md`, and print each file's contents (wrapped in corresponding XML tags) to the console.
 - `ls`:
-    - `contextualize ls README.md` will count and print the number of tokens in `README.md` using the default `cl100k_base` encoding.
+    - `contextualize ls README.md` will count and print the number of tokens in `README.md` using the default `cl100k_base` encoding, unless `ANTHROPIC_API_KEY` is set, in which case the Anthropic [token counting API](https://docs.anthropic.com/en/docs/build-with-claude/token-counting) will be used.
-    - `contextualize ls contextualize/ --model text-davinci-003` will count and print the number of tokens in each file in the `contextualize/` directory using the `p50k_base` encoding associated with the `text-davinci-003` model, then print the total tokens for all processed files.
+    - `contextualize ls contextualize/ --openai-model text-davinci-003` will count and print the number of tokens in each file in the `contextualize/` directory using the `p50k_base` encoding associated with the `text-davinci-003` model, then print the total tokens for all processed files.

 ## Related projects